 Before We Get Started:

-Before entering into the program, all Athletes are tested to determine flexibility deficiencies and small muscle stabilizer weaknesses in the hips, core, shoulders, and ankles.
-In addition, we baseline test the athletes Speed, Strength, and Power to show before and after results in a two month period.
-After the testing is completed, we use the results to develop a specific program for each individual based on their sport and muscular imbalances.
+Before entering into the program, all athletes are tested to determine flexibility deficiencies and small muscle stabilizer weaknesses in the hips, core, shoulders, and ankles.
+In addition, we baseline test the athlete’s speed, strength, and power to show before and after results after a two month period.
+Once the testing is completed, we use the results to develop a specific program for each individual based on their sport and muscular imbalances.
 Nutrition plans can also be implemented for those athletes and parents who have the discipline to commit to eating healthy.

 Speed/Agility Tests: Vertical Jump, Pro Agility, Broad jump, 40 or 60 yard dash